MohammadrezaFarahmand/Shopping-store/README.md

 Launch
 See the section about [running tests](htts:/faogiu.irrtdo/n-tt Builds the app for
-It correctly bundles React in production md doptihebl The build is minified and the filen
+It correctly bundles React in production md doptiheb The build is minified and the filen
 Your app i
 See the section about [deployment](https://faceboogitub.io/crea-ractapp/docs/deloyment)for more information.